-Data type: STRING "1.0" Example:
+Example: "1.0"

 Origin: Set within the MCF file.
 DESCRREVISION is used for configuration control of the ESDT ODL descriptor file.
 The attribute value is populated manually whenever any change (large or small) is made to the ESDT (descriptor).
 PGEs will not read or write this attribute.

-PRODUCTIONHISTORY Name:
+Name: PRODUCTIONHISTORY